 Harry’s is another different, yet useful subscription service as you wouldn’t think about ordering a steady amount of shaving cream until you realise how much you use.
 Now if you’re unlike me (I can’t grow a beard to save my life) you may need a can of shaving cream and new blades every month, this saves you the pain of having to go with a scraggly beard for a few days as your delivery will arrive on time every month.
 If you haven’t had too much experience with shaving, they will send you a trial kit for £3.95.

 In conclusion, these 5 examples prove that the service/product you sell can more than likely be turned into and promoted as a subscription service, even if it’s a physical product.
 All you need to do is create consistent demand for the service, drop the price compared to the standard package as it will appear as more of a bargain.
 You can also mess around with prices, packages and free trials if your business can afford it.
+If you can’t think of any ideas here’s one of our blogs on the 6 best-selling subscription product ideas.
 So from these examples, try to decide if you think you can give it a try.